dasp24/cryptocurrency-widgit/README.md

 ## Note

-At the moment the page takes live data from the coincap API and provides up to date market of value of a few of my favourite coins and their percentage difference over the last 24 hours.
+The app takes live data from the coincap API and provides up to date market value of any coins possible to take from coincap.

-Saving your own currencies and having alerts for user requested highs and lows in a particular currency.

-I have also included several live twitter feeds of some cryptocurrency enthusiasts.
+You can choose any coins, add how many of each you have a total will show the full worth of any portfolio, or the portfolio you would like to have.

+The request for coin data is done every 30 seconds and it will update as soon as a change is received.

+I have put some functionality into getting and removing twitter feeds.
+This is see any twitter feeds but the idea was that they would relate to cryptocoins and be useful to see next to a portfolio.

 ## Instuction for use